 Our engagement letter, the schedule of services and our standard terms and conditions of business are governed by, and should be construed in accordance with Scots law.
-Each party agrees that the courts of Scotland will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
-Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.
+Each party agrees that the courts of Scotland will have exclusive jurisdiction in relation to any claim, dispute or difference concerning our engagement letter and any matter arising from it.
+Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 2. Client identification

 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
-We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
+We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases including ID verification software.

 3. Client money

-We may from time to time hold money on your behalf.
-Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
+If we hold money on your behalf, such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated and all funds dealt with in accordance with the rules of The Institute of Chartered Accountants of Scotland.

-Communication between us is confidential and we shall take all reasonable steps to keep confidential your information except where we are required to disclose it by law, by regulatory bodies, by our insurers or as part of an external peer review.
-Unless we are authorised by you to disclose information on your behalf this undertaking will apply during and after this engagement.
+Communication between us is confidential.
+We shall take all reasonable steps not to disclose your information except where we are required to and as set out in our privacy notice.
+Unless we are authorised by you to disclose information on your behalf, this undertaking will apply during and after our engagement.

-6. Conflicts of interest
+7. Conflicts of interest

-Where conflicts are identified which cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.
+Where conflicts are identified that cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.
 If this arises, we will inform you promptly.
 We reserve the right to act for other clients whose interests are not the same as or are adverse to yours, subject, of course, to the obligations of confidentiality referred to above.

-7. Data Protection
+8. Data Protection

-8. Electronic and other communication
+10. Electronic and other communication

 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.

-9. Fees and payment terms
+11. Fees and payment terms

-Unless otherwise agreed to the contrary our fees do not include the costs of any third party, counsel or other professional fees.
+Unless otherwise agreed to the contrary, our fees do not include the costs of any third party, counsel or other professional fees.

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

-10. Intellectual property rights
+13. Intellectual property rights

 We will retain all copyright in any document prepared by us during the course of carrying out the engagement save where the law specifically provides otherwise.

-12. Investment advice (including insurance mediation services)
+16. Investment advice (including insurance mediation services)

-If, during the provision of professional services to you, you need advice on investments, including insurances, we may have to refer you to someone who is authorised by the Financial Services Authority or licensed by a Designated Professional Body as we are not authorised to give such advice.
+If, during the provision of professional services to you, you need advice on investments, including insurances, we may have to refer you to someone who is authorised by the Financial Conduct Authority or licensed by a designated professional body as we are not authorised to give such advice.

 Insofar as we are permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.

-14. Limitation of liability
+18. Limitation of liability